 Canada is notoriously slow to adapt compared to our southerly neighbours.
 This is especially true where technology is concerned.
 The United States government adopted a Cloud First Initiative nearly ten years before the Canadian government.
 Even further behind is British Columbia, with some of the strictest cloud legislation in the country.

 The federal Government of Canada Cloud Adoption Strategy describes cloud computing as a “fundamental shift in the delivery of IT services” and that “adopting cloud computing will help the government of Canada maintain IT service excellent to emerging technologies”.
-Changes to the British Columbia Freedom of Information and Protection of Privacy Act (FIPPA) in October 2019 provided the opportunity for cloud solutions aligned with the federal plan.
+Changes to the British Columbia Freedom of Information and Protection of Privacy Act (FIPPA) in October 2019 provided the opportunity for cloud solutions to align with the federal plan.
 Previously opposed to the use of cloud solutions, the changes in 2019 removed barriers to implementing cloud solutions in the province’s public sector.

 Cloud First: Government of Canada

 The government of Canada finalized their Cloud Adoption Strategy in line with cloud legislation in 2018.
 Although they had originally decided on a ‘Cloud Right’ strategy, they quickly pivoted to ‘Cloud First’.
 This change “recognizes that the cloud remains the preferred option for the ideal delivery” of IT services.
-Where the public cloud is not practical for a department, the government will implement a private cloud deployment model.
+Wherever the public cloud is not practical for a department, the government will implement a private cloud deployment model.
 It was determined that both options provide enough security to be confident in the data being stored there, from personal health data to secret information.

 The Government of Canada has strategized a comprehensive plan for rolling out cloud solutions to each sector.
 Every department will appoint a group of ‘cloud champions’.
 This team will help address the organizational changes brought on by moving to the cloud.
 Focus will be placed on providing professional development opportunities.
 This ensures that once the transition is completed, the workforce will have people in place to maintain the functionality and security of the cloud work environment.